Texas GOP Senate Runoff Pits Cornyn Against Trump-Backed Paxton

 Key Facts

-- The campaign has involved over $100 million in spending, according to reports.
+- The campaign has involved significant spending, with reports of up to $100 million invested in the race.

 What Happened

-Texas Republicans are voting in a Senate primary runoff between incumbent John Cornyn and Attorney General Ken Paxton, with both campaigns marked by high spending and contentious rhetoric.
+Texas Republicans are voting in a Senate runoff between incumbent John Cornyn and Attorney General Ken Paxton, who has received Donald Trump’s endorsement.
+The contest is one of several key primary runoffs taking place in the state.

 Why It Matters